Chrislee187/FeatureToggles/README.md

 Toggles for individual feature elements can be used as an alternative mechanism.

 When allow-overrides is "false" a ConfigurationErrorException is thrown if the same feature toggle is set twice

-  use

-  Features.State("MyFeature1") to retrieve flag state or

-  Features.List() to retrieve all flags and state.